amakukha/tmg/README.md

 included into Unix from Version 2 to Version 6, after which it was phased out in favor of Stephen Johnson's YACC.

-To the best of our knowledge, unlike other Unix tools, it was never implemented in a high-level language.
-This is an attempt to translate TMG from PDP-11 assembly to portable C.
+To the best of our knowledge, unlike other Unix tools, it was never before implemented in a high-level language.
+This is a translation of TMG from PDP-11 assembly to portable C, done half a century after it first appeared.

 Quotes about TMG
 --